fgiannetti/galera-java-client/README.md

 * **ElectionNodePolicy:** You can configure `com.despegar.jdbc.galera.policies.RoundRobinPolicy` (which is the default) or `com.despegar.jdbc.galera.policies.MasterSortingNodesPolicy`.
 You can also provide a custom election node policy only with supplying a fully qualified name of the implementation of `com.despegar.jdbc.galera.policies.ElectionNodePolicy`.
 This policy will be used each time you invoke getConnection() in order to select a node and get a connection from it.
 There is another method, getConnection(..., ElectionNodePolicy) that let you to specify a different election node policy than the default one.

+* **TestMode:** You can use testMode flag in order to disable discovery node capability.
+This will disable checks for node statuses too.
+This mode must be used for test purposes only.

 ## Maven

 ```xml